sleevs/Design-Pattern/README.md

         Mediator pattern is to provide a central mediator object that encapsulates the communication logic between a set of related objects .
 It promotes loose coupling between thse objects and simplifies their interaction by removing direct dependencies.

   -  [Memento](https://github.com/sleevs/Design-Pattern/blob/master/behavioral/MementoPattern.cpp)

+     - Problem:

+        There are situations where we need to capturing and restore the state of an object or system.
+However , directly exposing the internal state of the object or system can violate encapsulation princicple and compromise data integrity .
+Additionally maintaning the history of state change can be complex and resource-intensive.

+      - Motivation:

+       This pattern is to provide a solution for capturing and restoring the state of an object or system while preseving encapsulation .
+It allows us to externalize the state of an object into managed and restored as need .
+The Memmento pattern promotes data integrity , versioning and undo/rendo functionality.

   -  [Interpreter - TO DO ]()

+      - Problem:

+        There are scenario where we need to interpret and evaluete complex expressions or language grammar rules.
+Directly implementing these interpretations using procedural code can lead to code that is hard to understand , maintain and extend.
+Additionally the expression evaluation logic can become tightly coucled with  the client code , making it challenging to andd new expressions or change the grammar rules.

+      - Motivation:

+        Provide a solution for interpreting and evaluating expression or language grammar rules in a more structured and modular way .
+It allows you to define a grammar for the language and provides a way to interpret and evaluate the expressions based on that grammar .
+This promotes code reusability , modularity and flexibility in handling complex expressions.

   -  [Observer](https://github.com/sleevs/Design-Pattern/blob/master/behavioral/ObserverPattern.cpp)

       - Problem: